 It is easy to propagate frangipani from cuttings – the trick is to allow the cutting base to dry out and callous over before planting.

-How to care for frangipanis
+How to grow frangipanis in a pot

 Although frangipanis are generally very hardy, there are diseases, such as rust, which can affect their health.
 Frangipani rust is most noticeable in late summer and autumn.